The E-Verify system is used to to establish the employment eligibility of designated employees who are doing work on a federal government contract.

 E-Verify Best Practices and Timeline

-- Contact the employee to bring the original documents in person to complete the I-9 as soon as the department is notified by the Office of Sponsored Projects of the E-Verify budget.
+- If the employee does not already have an I-9 in Workday, a new form I-9 will need to be completed in Workday.
+Contact the employee to bring the original documents to you in person to complete the I-9 as soon as the department is notified by the Office of Sponsored Projects of the E-Verify budget.

-- Forward the original I-9, E-Verify report, and copy of the list A document (if applicable) to the ISC via campus mail to Box 359555.
+- Print a copy of the E-Verify confirmation report as well as a copy of the List A document (if applicable), and send them to the ISC via campus mail to Box 359555.

 - Remote employees are still required to complete the E-Verify process if paid from an E-Verify budget.